sethjuarez/vision/README.md

 ![ZIP](/imgs/21-zipfile.png)

-2. Go back to the Storage account and open the Containers and the $Web folder
+2. Go back to the Storage account and open "Containers" and then open the  "$Web" folder

 ![CONTAINER](/imgs/23-containers.png)